ikeasamoahansah/clipboard.nvim/README.md

-A custom lua plugin to see copied texts from the clipboard
+A custom lua plugin to see yanked texts from the clipboard

 Displayed with the telescope.nvim plugin